microbit-foundation/microbit-fs/docs/quick-guide.md

 var fsAvailableSize = micropythonFs.getStorageUsed();
 var fsUsedSize = micropythonFs.getStorageRemaining();

+// You can also provide an artificial storage size micropythonFs.setStorageSize(20 * 1024);

 // Generate a new hex string or Uint8Array with MicroPython and the files var intelHexStrWithFs = micropythonFs.getIntelHex();
 var intelHexBytesWithFs = micropythonFs.getIntelHexBytes();